 To read more about what others are doing to maintain active learning in a physically distanced classroom environment click here and for a number of useful suggestions, see here.
 You might consider this resource for physically-distanced activity adaptations and/or supplement these activities with active asynchronous interactions.

 Decisions about the use of asynchronous and/or synchronous activities in your course should include careful consideration of (1) your course learning objectives, (2) the students who may enroll in those courses, and (3) the online instructional tools you are most comfortable with.
 A combination of synchronous and asynchronous activities can be effectively matched with your pedagogical aims to provide robust and rigorous instruction.
-Student feedback from the spring semester indicates that students appreciate synchronous engagement and it is expected that you work to ensure that your courses meet synchronously as often as they would for face-to-face instruction.
+Student feedback indicates that students appreciate synchronous engagement and it is expected that you work to ensure that your courses meet synchronously as often as they would for face-to-face instruction.

 You might use Zoom or Microsoft Teams for purposeful, synchronous meetings in the form of (1) course discussions or mini-lectures, (2) scheduled office hours (rather than class times), (3) individual consultations with students akin to advising appointments, or (4) meetings with smaller groups of students.
 These nodes of synchronicity add value to the student experience when they are used in conjunction with robust asynchronous strategies like interactive faculty-led discussion forums, collaborative group activities, short video lecture or lab simulations, or student study sessions.